 This is when businesses sell products or services to other businesses.
 Many businesses rely on other businesses and their products and services to sell to consumers.

 B2B transactions can be higher in value and volume compared to transactions with consumers.
 The strategy that a business will take with this kind of transaction differs as well.
 Great B2B selling will require great relationships and a strategic marketing approach.

 With business-to-government (B2G) sales, a business will market and sell to the government.

-A B2G company may sell to a local, state, or federal government entity and will provide goods and services.
+A B2G company may sell to a local, state, or federal Government Contracting entity and will provide goods and services.
 This could include technology such as computer-aided dispatch software, for example.

 Because of the specific practices and protocols that government agencies have, B2G selling and marketing is very unique.
 It can be difficult to market to the government and meet the needs of government entities, but doing so can be well worth it.

 Government contracts are often very lucrative and can be well worth pursuing, despite the competitive bidding process.

 Before digging into the challenges of B2G selling, let’s look at the advantages of government contracts.
 Here are some benefits of B2G selling when compared to B2B.

 One of the top benefits of B2G selling is that long-term contracts are common.